MatricalDefunkt/circular_selector/ROADMAP.md

 # 0.0.4

-- Aim to add concentricity to the widget, i.e. the ability to have multiple circles in the widget.
 - Fix the positioning of the widget in the android app.

 # 0.0.5

+- Aim to add concentricity to the widget, i.e. the ability to have multiple circles in the widget.

+# 0.0.6
 - Aim to add more modularity and customizability and remove testing elements.

+# 0.1.1
+- Aim to add images / patterns as an option for background
+- Fix tapping incorrect index bug